Sagnac/streamsave/README.md

 There are 4 other choices:

-`output_label=timestamp` will append Unix timestamps to the file name.
+`output_label=timestamp` will use a Unix timestamp for the file name.

 `output_label=range` will tag the file with the A-B loop range instead using the format HH.MM.SS (e.g. file-\[00.15.00 - 00.20.00\].mkv)

 `output_label=overwrite` will not tag the file and will overwrite any existing files with the same name.

-`output_label=chapter` uses the chapter title for the file name if using one of the chapter modes.
+`output_label=chapter` uses the chapter title for the file name if using one of the chapter modes; with this label the script will not check for existing files with the same name so be careful with overwrites.

 ----